pr1ntf/iohyve/README.md

-# iohyve v0.7.4
+# iohyve v0.7.5
-"Stop Being a Troll Edition"
+"Tennessee Cherry Moonshine Edition"

 FreeBSD bhyve manager utilizing ZFS and other FreeBSD tools.
 *Over the hill to 1.0*